Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process Approach: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this paper, we introduced a comprehensive spatio-temporal interpolation framework for estimating the global ocean heat transport using in-situ Argo profiles.
 The framework characterizes a partially observed OHT process as well as the latent velocity process $\vel$ represented by the gradient of an observed quantity, both of which are spatio-temporally correlated in a heterogeneous fashion.
 Our contributions to OHT estimation are threefold: we formalize the statistical challenges as an end-to-end latent LGPR model accompanied by the two-stage estimation procedure, introduce the approximate EM procedure for jointly estimating both the mean and the covariance parameters, and refine the potentially misspecified mean field model with the debiasing procedure.
 Our data-driven interpolated fields are on par with state-of-the-art multimission satellite products near the surface, at the spatial resolution that Argo can resolve, and yield sensible new subsurface OHT estimates that can provide useful insights into crucial scientific phenomena.
+The OHT estimates described in this work are however just one application of the framework, which can be used to map any oceanographic tracer of interest.
+For example, transport of salt in the ocean is a potential future application that will aid in managing ecosystems and in our overall understanding of changes in regional sea level and ocean stratification, with implications for air-sea interactions.

 Even though our comprehensive framework was targeted at quantifying ocean heat transport, the techniques involved resonate with broader statistical issues, enabling possible extensions and raising interesting questions that we have not fully addressed in this paper.
 For example, we handle the latent gradient field by adopting the local Gaussian process.
 However, nonparametric \emph{derivative estimation} has a long-standing history in statistics with contributions characterizing the optimal derivative estimator based on various criteria as well as data-driven methods to choose the optimal tuning parameters \citep{charnigo_generalized_2012,wang_derivative_2015,dai_optimal_2016,liu_derivative_2018}.
 Most existing literature on derivative estimation considers a univariate covariate, and extending the established results to the spatio-temporal case is not trivial as spatial local regression itself requires substantial theoretical considerations \citep{hallin_local_2004}.